trinodb/trino/docs/src/main/sphinx/functions/table.rst

 within the SQL query.
 They can be used for working with external systems as well as for enhancing Trino with capabilities going beyond the SQL standard.

+For the list of built-in table functions available in Trino, see :ref:`built in table functions<built_in_table_functions>`.

 Trino supports adding custom table functions.
 They are declared by connectors through implementing dedicated interfaces.
 For guidance on adding new table functions, see the :doc:`developer guide</develop/table-functions>`.